-A self-driving bus developed to transport residents across Milton Keynes in the UK is set to be tested on city roads next month and if successful, people could begin utilizing the service as early as next year.
+A self-driving shuttle developed to transport residents across Milton Keynes in the UK is set to be tested on city roads next month and, if successful, people could begin utilizing the service as early as next year.

-StreetCAV is a plug-and-play driverless shuttle that has been developed by a consortium of private and public sector organizations, including Smart City Consultancy (SMCCL), Milton Keynes City Council, Ohmio, CableFree, BT and Electronics Computers and Systems (ECS), supported by funding from Zenzic’s CAM Supply Chain UK program.
+StreetCAV is a ‘plug-and-play’ driverless shuttle that has been developed by a consortium of private and public sector organizations, including Smart City Consultancy (SMCCL), Milton Keynes City Council, Ohmio, CableFree, BT and Electronics Computers and Systems (ECS), as part of the CAM Supply Chain UK program, funded by the Centre for Connected and Autonomous Vehicles (CCAV).

 SMCCL is leading the project, which it hopes will become a blueprint for UK-wide deployment.
 “The StreetCAV project has been going for some time now so we are absolutely thrilled that it is finally at a stage where we can reveal it to the world,” said Ian Pulford, CEO at SMCCL.